 What we don’t: Not long lasting and a bit stiff.

 Flylow’s Ridge glove is a classic.
-From lifties and backcountry skiers to emergency use stuffed away under the seat of a car, it has a loyal following that few can match.
+From lifties and backcountry skiers to being stuffed under the seat of a car for emergency use, it has a loyal following that few can match.
 And for good reason: the combination of pigskin leather, elastic cuff, and Sno-Seal waterproofing is comfortable and offers no-nonsense performance.
 It’s not the warmest leather glove available, but at $50, the Ridge is a better value than options like the 4-Season Give’r or Hestra’s Fall Line above.

 What pushes the Flylow Ridge down our list—and below the aforementioned Give’r and Hestra—is its build quality and dexterity.
 The glove is prone to packing out, so it won’t last as long as pricier models, and the generic fit makes it hard to do small tasks like grabbing a phone from a zippered pocket.
 If you want an even more budget-friendly option from Flylow, check out their Tough Guy, which is less waterproof with canvas along the back of the hand but costs $15 less.